-IUMI’s first online learning event will take place on Tuesday, 21 June 2016.
-This webinar launches a series of online sessions on a variety of topical issues.
+IUMI’s first online learning event took place on Tuesday, 21 June 2016.
+This webinar launched a series of online sessions on a variety of topical issues.

 Recent amendments to SOLAS regulation V1/2 for the verification of the weight of containers require a packed container’s gross mass to be certified prior to stowage on board a vessel.
 The new rules come into force on July 1, 2016.
 The shipper is responsible for providing the verified weight and ensuring it is communicated in the shipping documents to the ship’s master or representative, and the terminal representative, sufficiently in advance in order to be used in the ship stowage preparation plan.
 Many shipping and logistics companies won’t be ready for this new resolution and this is likely to affect the cargo insurance sector in the short term.